THE GEOGRAPHY OF MEMORY

 Octavia E. Butler, Parable of the Talents

 In the year after we moved into our Altadena home in 2002, I filmed ten minutes every day, recording ordinary moments with my husband and daughter.
-That footage now lives on two hard drives—two of the few items I took when we evacuated before the house was destroyed in the Eaton Wildfire of January 2025.
+That footage now lives on two hard drives—two of the few items I took when we evacuated.

 The house was small and carefully designed by Frederick Frankl, a Holocaust survivor who built it in 1948 with his wife, Gertie.
 Frankl paid close attention to detail, especially to how natural light moved through the house across the seasons.
 Floor-to-ceiling windows brought the outside in, and the home was built of steel, with a retaining wall for flood protection.
 It survived extreme winds and past fires and sheltered many families over the decades, including ours for more than twenty years.

 One location was my former home.
-The dancers moved through the house with heightened attention to its architecture: the light, lines, hallways, doors, and windows framing the yard.
-They explored every space, inside and out, moving in unison, duets, trios, and solos.
-It felt like a silent conversation between their bodies and the house.
-Now, this footage has become a portal to the past.
+The dancers moved through the space paying close attention to its hallways, windows, doorways, and light.
+They explored every corner together and alone.
+It became a quiet exchange between the body and the space itself.
+Now the footage feels like a portal to the past.

 Geography of Memory Vimeo Showcase